memad73/MoESR/README.md

 ## Datasets and pretrained models

-You can download all datasets (DIV2KRK, Flickr2KRK and Urban100RK) and pretrained models from the following links. https://drive.google.com/drive/folders/1v7Lthkp-nLwdXGGkqolBgl5H88oNDH6l?usp=sharing
+You can download all datasets (DIV2KRK, Flickr2KRK and Urban100RK) and pretrained models from the following link: https://drive.google.com/drive/folders/1v7Lthkp-nLwdXGGkqolBgl5H88oNDH6l?usp=sharing

 ## Test on synthetic datasets